AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/WaterWatchPreProcessor/Readme.md

 The `WaterWatchPreProcessor.exe` is a console utility to extract time-series data from sensors in a [WaterWatch.io](https://www.waterwatch.io/) organisation account.

-The sensor data can be processed by [AQUARIUS EnviroSCADA](https://aquaticinformatics.com/products/aquarius-enviroscada/) or AQUARIUS Connect and appended to a time-series in [AQUARIUS Time-Series](https://aquaticinformatics.com/products/aquarius-time-series/).
+The sensor data can be processed by [AQUARIUS EnviroSCADA](https://aquaticinformatics.com/products/aquarius-enviroscada/), AQUARIUS DAS, or AQUARIUS Connect and appended to a time-series in [AQUARIUS Time-Series](https://aquaticinformatics.com/products/aquarius-time-series/).

 `WaterWatchPreProcessor.exe` is a stand-alone EXE.
 It requires no installer and can be run from any folder.